 Of course, you need to leverage multichannel marketing.
 As we all know, each person/business has its preferred communication channel.
 Some of them want to be contacted through email or through their social media network, while some want to get on a call.
 So, instead of focusing on just one channel, exhaust all of them to have a better chance of getting an appointment from your prospect.

 Build a rapport

-Although your ultimate goal is to make them into paying customers, avoid hard-selling to your prospects.
-Don’t appear too eager in booking an appointment.
-Instead build trust by genuinely connecting with them by asking thoughtful questions.
-Know what their concerns and needs are.
+Although your ultimate goal is to make them into paying customers, you should avoid hard-selling to your prospects.
+Make sure you don’t appear too eager to book an appointment.
+Instead, build trust by genuinely connecting with them by asking thoughtful questions and knowing what their concerns and needs are.

 Make it short

 Whether you are reaching out to them by phone or email, the rule of the game is to keep it short and simple.

 Mike Scher, CEO of Frontline Selling, advises that 20 – 30 minutes is the ideal length of time to explain to your prospect why you are calling.
 He also added that 10 minutes or less gives an impression that what you have to discuss with them is not important.